MarteXcoin-documentation/Documentation/introduction/how-to-buy.rst

   cryptocurrencies only.
 For safety, exchanges should not be used as wallets.
 Exchanges are for trading, not for savings.

-- :ref:`Instant exchanges <instant_exchanges>` perform a similar
-  function to normal exchanges, but without the requirement to log in.
+- Instant exchanges perform a similar function to normal exchanges, but without the requirement to log in.
   They effectively convert one currency to another, with some limits on the amount to be exchanged and usually at a less advantageous rate.
   Others may even offer to sell cryptocurrency as a credit card purchase.

-- :ref:`Over the counter <over-the-counter>` exchanges have recently appeared to facilitate sale of Dash directly from a company to the individual at a specified price, or peer-to-peer between individuals at a negotiated price.
+- Over the counter exchanges have recently appeared to facilitate sale of MarteX directly from a company to the individual at a specified price, or peer-to-peer between individuals at a negotiated price.
 Volume may be limited compared to exchanges, but these services are usually much easier to use.
 More advanced peer-to-peer sites offer escrow services for a fee to prevent cheating during the sale between two parties who have never met.

-- :ref:`ATMs <atms>` accepting card and cash payments in return for crypto are widely available.
+- ATMs accepting card and cash payments in return for crypto are widely available.
 Mapping services can show the specific location of these machines, or you can even set one up at your own business and earn a percentage of sales.

 DISCLAIMER: This list is provided for informational purposes only.
-Services listed here have not been evaluated or endorsed by Dash Core and no guarantees are made as to the accuracy of this information.
+Services listed here have not been evaluated or endorsed by MarteX Core and no guarantees are made as to the accuracy of this information.
 Please exercise discretion when using third-party services.